bilz2003/SMProject/README.md

 If you wish to creat an account within the programme there are password rules:
 Minimum of 8 characters
-Must contain a special character
+<br>Must contain a special character
 Must contain at least 1 number
 Must contain a capital letter